RajuVarghese/DevDataProducts/pitch/tiapp.md

 Introduction
 ========================================================

-The shiny app hosted on shinyapps.io shows the top income share of the population of selected countries during the last 150 years.
+The interactive shiny app

+* is hosted on shinyapps.io
+* shows the top income share of the population of selected countries during the last ~150 years
+* shows rising inequality in some countries
-Recently, this topic has invoked much discussion.
-The effects of inequality on countries has been heatedly debated ever since [Thomas Picketty](http://en.wikipedia.org/wiki/Thomas_Piketty)'s [book](http://en.wikipedia.org/wiki/Capital_in_the_Twenty-First_Century) was published in 2014.
+* deals with a hot topic ever since [Thomas Picketty](http://en.wikipedia.org/wiki/Thomas_Piketty)'s [book](http://en.wikipedia.org/wiki/Capital_in_the_Twenty-First_Century) was published in 2014.
+* includes information on the real data used here
+* help information for the user
+* details on the application and the author

 <div class="page">2/5</div>

 Application Usage
 ========================================================

-The shiny application has two columns:
+The shiny application has two panels:

-* Controls
+* Input Widgets (left panel)
-  * Country selector to choose the required set of countries
+  * Country selector to choose a set of countries
-  * Year slider to select the first and last year that is to be displayed in the output.
+  * Year slider to select the first and last year
-  * Percentile radio button.
-Choose the top 10%, 1%, 0.1% or 0.01%
+  * Income Percentile radio button.
+Choose the top 10%, 1%, 0.1% or 0.01% percentile
-* Output
+* Output (right panel)
   * Chart display
   * Table display
   * Additional information and help